Southwest Guilford High School

 He also participates in a number of other activities at school and independently such as the Youth in Government club, piano, table tennis, and Quizbowl.
 He spends his spare time relaxing with friends and reading.

 As a member of the 2016-18 YAC, he hopes to engage in more service-learning projects and give thoughtful insight so that he and his fellow YAC members can make a difference in the world.

 North Gwinnett High School

 Ricky Yoo is a Junior at North Gwinnett High School in Suwanee, Georgia.
 Ever since his introduction to service-leadership, he has had a passion for positive progress.
-Time and time again, Ricky always looks to help and engage the youth.
-He is involved in many leadership oriented clubs and organizations both in his community and his school such as the North Gwinnett Student Leadership Team, Freshmen Mentoring Team, Relay for Life Advisory Board, Model Atlanta Regional Commission, Suwanee Youth Leaders, Smile Society, and many more.
+Time and time again, Ricky always looks to help and engage youths.
+He is involved in many leadership-oriented clubs and organizations both in his community and his school, such as the North Gwinnett Student Leadership Team, Freshmen Mentoring Team, Relay for Life Advisory Board, Model Atlanta Regional Commission, Suwanee Youth Leaders, Smile Society, and many more.
 As a part of NYLC YAC, he plans to fervently work to spread leadership education and to facilitate positive change.
 He hopes to learn as much as he can on the YAC and utilize his skills to provide insight into the intricate social issues of today.
 When he finds time to relax, he enjoys reading nonfiction books and going to the gym.